piocalderon/piocalderon.github.io/_posts/2017-05-17-a_computational_approach_to_survivor_alliances.md

 Relationships are the most important element to survive in Survivor.
 Relationships lead to alliances and alliances lead to voting patterns.
 The question is, can we go backwards?

-**By analyzing voting history data, can we draw a map of castaway relationships over time?**

 # Scraping the Survivor Wiki
 Analysis will not be possible without data.
 In this section, I describe the web scraping process using the `Python` module `Beautiful Soup`.
 Specifically, the data I’ll be fetching is the **voting history table** from each season page in the Survivor Wiki.